Home » Blog » Asia » Thailand Travel Guide » The 6 Top Things Not to Miss in Bangkok

 Top Sights Grand Palace Bangkok

+Thinking back, I remember the city being crazier and more hectic than it appeared to me these days.
 Maybe I am also a little more chilled out now, less restless as I may have been then as a backpacker when I wanted to see anything and everything and all at the same time!
+There is definitely a lot of change happening, but some quintessential highlights will always remain, here are the top things not to miss in Bangkok.

-#1 The Grand Palace
+1. The Grand Palace

 You guess it, you cannot go past this one!
 The Grand Palace, a set of impressively beautiful buildings served as the official residence of the Thai King since 1782.
+Today it is still sometimes used for official events and gatherings.

 The Grand Palace is the spiritual heart of the Thai Kingdom and has become one of the major places to visit in Bangkok, let alone Thailand.

 Within the temple grounds, there is Wat Phra Kaew which holds the famous Emerald Buddha dating back to the 14th century.
 This temple is also the most important Buddhist temple in all of Thailand.
-The small Emerald Buddha is made out of a single block of Jade, which is not only very impressive to the travellers eyes but with justice highly worshipped by Thai people.
+The small Emerald Buddha is made out of a single block of Jade, which is not only very impressive to the traveller's eyes but with justice highly worshipped by Thai people.

+The entry fee to this Bangkok attraction will set you back 500 Thai Baht (THB).
+This will get you to marvel at the amazing detail and creativity of the pagodas inside and out.
 Despite the crowds, I have enjoyed my visit to the Grand Palace multiple times already and I think I will be back again and again because it truly is one of the best things to do in Bangkok!

 Make sure you dress appropriately on the day of your visit.
 Exposed shoulders and legs are not very welcome, so be sure to cover up and wear proper shoes as well.
 Otherwise, you will need to hire or even buy an expensive skirt or pair of pants before you enter the temple.

-Getting to the Grand Palace can be either by Taxi or Tuk Tuk as it isn't directly served by public transport through the BTS or MRT.
+Either by Taxi or Tuk Tuk as it isn't directly served by public transport through the BTS or MRT.
+The Grand Palace is also very close to the river, you can combine the trip with a little ferry ride on the Chao Praya River.

 Chao Praya Bangkok River

-#2 Wat Pho
+2. Wat Pho

 Wat Pho is the largest temple in town and right in the neighbourhood of the Grand Palace.
-Within this Buddhist temple, the main attraction is the 46 metre long and 15 metre high Reclining Buddha that is covered in gold leaf.
+Within this Buddhist temple, the main attraction is the 46-metre-long and 15-metre-high Reclining Buddha that is covered in gold leaf.

 When I walked into the temple for the first time, the size of the Buddha almost felt unreal and I could hardly get it into one photo (as you can see)!